-At a national scale, and because of the continuing creation of new woodlands, Scotland is continuing to expand its woodland resource.
-Nevertheless, many individual woodlands have been removed over the last few decades as part of a deliberate change in land use, such as the restoration of important open ground habitats, or for development such as housing or wind farms.
+At a national scale Scotland is continuing to expand its woodland resource.
+Nevertheless, many individual woodlands have been removed over the last few decades as part of a deliberate change in land use.
+Since 1990 there has been significant woodland removal associated with landscape design, restoration of priority habitats and development such as housing or wind farms.

 A policy on the control of woodland removal

 The Scottish Government has developed a policy on the control of woodland removal (PDF 1.9Mb) to provide direction for decisions on woodland removal in Scotland.

 The policy is in support of the Government's Scottish Forestry Strategy, the Climate Change (Scotland) Act 2009 and the Scottish Government's woodland creation target to create 100,000 of new woodland over the period 2012-2022.